yaybu/touchdown/docs/config/aws/cloudfront.rst

     .. attribute:: aliases

-        Alternative names that the distribution should respond to.
+        Alternative domain names that the distribution should respond to.

     .. attribute:: root_object